Amazon event 2019: Echo Buds, Echo Frames, Alexa privacy updates, Amazon Smart Oven and everything announced

-took the wraps off a new batch of products in a Wednesday event that seemed like a nonstop firehose of hardware.
-Among the products unveiled at the Seattle HQ: a high-end , the new , an and a three-in-one .
-The online retail giant also debuted earbuds and connected Echo Frames eyewear, both part of its Day 1 Editions program for experimental products.
+took the wraps off a new batch of Alexa-powered products in a Wednesday event that seemed like a nonstop firehose of hardware.
+Among the products unveiled at the Seattle HQ: a high-end Echo Studio, the new Echo Show 8, an Echo Dot with a clock and a three-in-one Amazon Smart Oven.
+The online retail giant also debuted Echo Buds earbuds and connected Echo Frames eyewear, both part of its Day 1 Editions program for experimental products.
 The company also introduced a host of new functions and features that it says allow users to better control the

 The new products and features can be grouped broadly by two themes, mobility and privacy.
 The earbuds and glass frames, as well as products for autos and a connected ring (as in jewelry) called the Echo Loop point to Amazon's desire to break its

 The Echo line of devices gets new Alexa commands, privacy updates for Ring (home mode) and Alexa (such as automatic deletion of data) and hints at future celebrity voices.
 Plus, a bunch of new Echos, of course, highlighted by a high-end model that supports Dolby Atmos streaming from 4K Fire TVs.
 And kid-friendly features and models, such as the Echo Glow.